 If your cakes don't come out exactly the same, don't worry.
 Most ovens have hot spots, where one part of the oven is hotter than another.
 This can cause variations when baking.

-We recommend rotating the baking sheet halfway through the baking time, so that the baked goodies have the opportunity to even out.Continue to 7 of 8 below.
+I recommend rotating the baking sheet halfway through the baking time, so that the baked goodies have the opportunity to even out.Continue to 7 of 8 below.

 07 of 08